 Turn on iCloud Messages to store messages from your iPhone, iPad, iPod touch, and Mac in iCloud.
 Your messages are kept up to date on all your devices.
 You can start a conversation on one device and finish it on another.
 Learn how to store messages in iCloud.

 Use iCloud Tabs, bookmarks, and reading list in Safari

-See the webpages you have open on your iOS devices, iPadOS devices, and Mac (your iCloud Tabs).
+See the websites you have open on your iOS devices, iPadOS devices, and Mac (your iCloud Tabs).
 Read articles from your Reading List, even when you’re offline.
 Plus, use the same bookmarks on your iOS devices, iPadOS devices, Mac, and Windows computer.
 See iCloud Tabs, bookmarks, and reading list in Safari.

 Back up and restore

-iCloud can automatically back up your iOS and iPadOS devices daily over Wi-Fi when your device is turned on, locked, and connected to a power source.
+iCloud can automatically back up your iOS and iPadOS devices over Wi-Fi when your device is turned on, locked, and connected to a power source.
 You can use your iCloud backup to restore your iOS or iPadOS device or seamlessly set up a new one.
 See What is iCloud Backup?

 Locate your devices or your friends